Things to do in London in 1 day

 Cross Westminster Bridge to go across the river to the London Eye, the spectacular Ferris wheel on the banks of the River Thames that changed the city's skyline until the arrival of the towering skyscraper The Shard.

 From this side of the river you'll have a completely new and beautiful view of the Palace of Westminster, Big Ben and the Thames itself, but the real treat is to ride the London Eye for a bird's eye view of the beautiful cityscape.
-You have several ticket options to get on:
+You have several options for tickets to get on:

 This is one of the must-do experiences during your stay in the British capital.
 Check out the London Eye opening times and London Eye ticket prices to plan your visit and when you have some free time, brave your vertigo to climb to the top.